 How to watch the first 8 seasons of Suits

-How to watch the first 8 seasons of Suits?
+Looking for options on how to watch the first 8 seasons of Suits?

 It’s been a rather eventful past eight seasons on Suits, so in preparation for the finale, you may want to relive it all over again in order to brush up your knowledge and familiarity with the storylines and characters from the previous seasons.